jeffmodzel/BabelTemplate/README.md

 # BabelTemplate
-Starter template for ES6/ES2015 and babel
+Starter template for ES6/ES2015 with Babel and Webpack